 You can get a bigger lump-sum payout or line of credit.
 Jumbo reverse mortgages allow you to borrow up to $4 million in a lump sum or with a line of credit, giving you more borrowing power for other financial goals.

 You won’t pay mortgage insurance.
-Because jumbo reverse mortgages aren’t insured by any government agency, you pay the FHA upfront mortgage insurance fee of 2% of the loan balance, plus an ongoing insurance premium that rises as your loan balance increases.
+Because government agencies don’t insure jumbo reverse mortgages, you pay a mortgage insurance fee of 2% of the loan balance upfront to the FHA, plus an ongoing insurance premium that rises as your loan balance increases.

 You can qualify for a reverse mortgage at a younger age.
-FHA’s HECM minimum age is 62, but proprietary reverse mortgages allow you to borrow once you turn 60.
+FHA’s HECM minimum age is 62, but some proprietary reverse mortgages allow you to borrow once you turn 55.

 Your interest rate will be higher than a regular reverse mortgage.
-Although this won’t have an impact on your monthly budget because you don’t have a payment, a higher interest rate means your equity will drop at a faster pace as your loan balance grows.
+Although this won’t impact your monthly budget because you don’t have a payment, a higher interest rate means your equity will drop faster as your loan balance grows.
 If home values drop, you could end up with a home worth less than what you owe.

 You may not have the same legal protections.
 Jumbo reverse mortgage guidelines are set by private companies, which could leave you at a higher risk of foreclosure or even leave your heirs stuck with the bill if your home is worth less than the loan balance when you die.

-You may be more likely to be a reverse mortgage scam victim.
-Because jumbo reverse mortgage guidelines aren’t set by the FHA, it may be easier for unscrupulous reverse mortgage scam artists to take advantage of elderly borrowers.
+You may be more likely to be the victim of a reverse mortgage scam.
+Because the FHA doesn’t set jumbo reverse mortgage guidelines, it may be easier for unscrupulous reverse mortgage scam artists to take advantage of elderly borrowers.
 Watch out for any reverse mortgage pitch that tries to bundle home repair services, stock market investments or claims that you can’t lose your home if you take their reverse mortgage loan out.
 If you think you’ve been a victim of a reverse mortgage scam, submit a complaint with the Consumer Financial Protection Bureau (CFPB).

 How to find the best jumbo reverse mortgage rates